HomeBlog HomeYour Affidavit in Lieu of Birth Certificate Playbook

 Key Takeaways

-- You must affirm this Affidavit before a notary public, who will notarize it to make it official.
+• You must swear or affirm this Affidavit before a notary public, who will sign it to make it official.

-- You can get this document notarized online in under 7 minutes.
+• You can get this document commissioned online in under 7 minutes.

 In Canada, a birth certificate is a vital document that can prove your identity and unlock access to social services.
 However, if your birth certificate was lost or stolen, you may need to produce Affidavit in Lieu of a Birth Certificate.